Measure thy life by

 have His way?
 Shall we not go all

-lengths with Him in His plans for us - not,
+lengths with Him in His plans for us - not, as

-as these "green things upon the
+these "green things upon the earth" in their

-with the glory of free choice?
-Shall we
+unconsciousness, but with the glory of free

-not translate the story of their little lives
+choice?
+Shall we not translate the story

-into our own?
+of their little lives into our own?

-For all their teaching
+For all their

-of surrender and sacrifice is no fanciful
+teaching of surrender and sacrifice is no

-mysticism; it is a simple reality that can be
+fanciful mysticism; it is a simple reality

-tested at every turn - nay, that must
+that can be tested at every turn - nay, that must

 be so tested.
 If we are apprehending